🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 December – February

-Winter in Spain divides completely by region.
-Andalusia in January: 14–18°C in Seville and Granada — the best time to visit both cities (the Alhambra’s lowest visitor volumes, the cheapest accommodation, the most manageable museum queue times, the orange trees in fruit, the Sierra Nevada ski season at its operational peak — the Sierra Nevada ski resort (Sol y Nieve — 2hr drive from Granada) is the only ski resort in southern Europe with skiing into April).
-Northern Spain in winter (the Basque Country, Galicia, Cantabria) is rainy, cold, and still fully functioning for pintxos culture and Guggenheim visits.
-Barcelona in January: 10–14°C, mostly sunny, minimal queues at all Gaudí sites — the finest time to visit Barcelona for the unhurried experience.
+Winter divides completely by region.
+Andalusia in January: 14–18°C in Seville and Granada — the best time to visit both (the Alhambra’s lowest visitor volumes, cheapest accommodation, the orange trees in fruit, and the Sierra Nevada ski resort 2hrs from Granada at its peak, with skiing into April).
+Northern Spain (the Basque Country, Galicia, Cantabria) is rainy and cold but fully functioning for pintxos and Guggenheim visits.
+Barcelona in January: 10–14°C, mostly sunny, minimal queues at the Gaudí sites — the finest time for the unhurried experience.

 Expert Tips for Spain

-From the team who has booked the Alhambra 90 days out at 8am Spanish time, eaten at Bar Pinotxo before the tourists arrived, and understood that 9pm dinner is not late in Spain — it is the beginning.
+From the team who has booked the Alhambra the moment the window opened, eaten at Bar Pinotxo before the tourists arrived, and understood that 9pm dinner is not late in Spain — it is the beginning.

 01